|If You're Carving Pizza, this|

 Divide the sauce in half and save half for something else.

 - This recipe makes enough low-carb sauce for 8 servings.

-- The total recipe is 34 carbs and 8 grams of fiber.
+- The total recipe is 34 total carbs and 8 grams of fiber.

 Let's Talk Pizza Toppings

-I topped ours with two slices of what's called Canadian bacon here in the States, some full-fat pepperoni, and usually, some sliced black olives.
+I topped our chicken with two slices of what's called Canadian bacon here in the States.
+It's the type of ham that McDonalds puts on their Egg McMuffins.
+I also add some full-fat pepperoni, and usually, some sliced black olives.
 I didn't have any olives the time I took the above photo.

 If economical Canadian bacon isn't available in your area, for example, or you don't like it, you could use thinly sliced lunch-meat type ham, or skip it all together and just go with the pepperoni and olives.
 If pepperoni isn't available, or if you flat-out don't like pepperoni (yes, those people actually exist), you could use diced ham, bacon, mushrooms, jalapenos, green olives, or whatever you used to put on a pizza.

 If you're on Atkins 40 or at the fruit rung of the Atkins diet, some ham and a few pineapple tidbits would be great with this.